 What about ski areas, mountain railways, ski schools?

-The Federal government decided to keep all ski areas open, although this led to some controversy.
-However, cantons are in charge and must give permission for ski resorts to open.
-Some cantons – such as Lucerne, Schwyz, St Gallen, Zurich among others – opted to stay closed.
-However, sports such as winter hiking, cross-country skiing, sledging are still permitted in these cantons.
+Some cantons – such as Lucerne, Schwyz, St Gallen, Zurich among others – have opted to stay closed.
+However, sports such as winter hiking, cross-country skiing, sledding are still permitted in these cantons.
 Make sure you reserve your activities in advance!

 Ski areas have strict hygiene and safety measures, as do the mountain railways.
 Masks (above the age of 12) are compulsory not only in the closed cable car cabins but also on open-air lifts (chair lifts, drag lifts) and in all queuing areas.
 As with everything else, entry to the ski areas with Covid-19 symptoms is not allowed.
 In case of a Covid-19 -induced-lockdown, many ski resorts offer a pro-rated refund on ski passes.